 Level of safety High

-Food options Mostly traditional south Indian cuisine and sea food
+Food options Mostly traditional South Indian cuisine and sea food

 Budget stay options Lodges, Budget hotels